Keigo Higashino: Career

 Higashino is one of the most popular authors in Asia and, reportedly, the most popular novelist in China.
 Translation rights for his books, like Suspect X, were sold as far afield as China, Thailand, France, Russia and Spain.
-Both his The Devotion of Suspect X and Salvation of a Saint were published in 6 languages.
-His popularity has drawn the attention of Asian academics, with papers and master's theses on his work published in China, Indonesia, Malaysia, and Taiwan, for example, but has also stimulated United States scholars.
+Both his Suspect X and Salvation of a Saint were published in 6 languages.
+His popularity has drawn the attention of Asian academics, with papers and master's theses on his work published in China, Indonesia, Malaysia, and Taiwan, for example, and has also stimulated United States scholars.

-Higashino was elected president of the Mystery Writers of Japan in 2009, and served until 2013.
+Higashino was elected president of the Mystery Writers of Japan (MWJ) in 2009, and served until 2013.
 From 2002 to 2007 he served on various MWJ selection committees, and fulfilled a similar role for the Edogawa Rampo Award from 2008 to 2013.
-In 2014 he became a selection member for the Naoki Prize.
+In 2014, he became a selection member for the Naoki Prize.